-- Distinguish the main forms of cyberfraud;
+- Distinguishing the main forms of cyberfraud;

 - Identify and understand cyberfraud techniques;

-- Formulate possible solutions to deal with cyberfraud;
+- Formulate solutions to cyberfraud;

 - Learn about risk management and the laws, regulations and standards generally associated with ecommerce and that affect cyberfraud.